THEN THERE WAS THE TIME I WAS THE ONLY INTROVERT IN A ROOM FULL OF EXTROVERTED SPEAKERS…

 Now, imagine this scenario.
 The lead facilitator asked, “Are you an introvert or an extrovert?”
-Intriguingly, every person in the room chose the extrovert corner, except for me.

 The facilitator, with a mix of confusion and curiosity, urged me to “Say more.”

-Unexpectedly, this might not be what you anticipate from a professional speaker and a public speaking and communication trainer.
+This might not be what you anticipate from a professional speaker and a public speaking and communication trainer.
 Some might argue this undermines my credibility, but I see it differently.

 THE UNIQUE STRUGGLES OF AN INTROVERT SPEAKER

-Fortuitously, my perspective shifted when I “accidentally” stumbled into a speech and debate workshop in high school.
+My perspective shifted when I “accidentally” stumbled into a speech and debate workshop in high school.
 There, I learned not only the mechanics of speaking but also discovered the invaluable treasures of personal development, self-awareness, and confident communication.

 Standing before an audience, I felt transformed.
 Having spent years believing my thoughts were insignificant, I began to embrace that, despite my shyness, my voice mattered.